Lethal Weapons of Our Distant Past.

 The Scorpion was able to decimate advancing enemy infantry and was of great value in demoralising its opponents.
 The Scorpion was less of a siege weapon and more of a forerunner of a cannon.

 As an artillery piece, the scorpion was used throughout the Western and Byzantine Roman Empire.
 The Cannon eventually replaced the Scorpion in the Byzantine Empire, when cannons became more fashionable and more lethal with their larger blast radius.

 The Recurve Horsebow

 The Recurve Horsebow was used extensively by the Eurasian tribes in their efforts to conquer lands and raid enemies loot.
 The Recurve Horsebow was a light cavalry weapon which allowed the rider to operate quickly with "Hit and Run" tactics.
 The Mongolian Golden Hoard put this weapon to great use in conquering an area from modern-day China into Russia and Eastern Europe.

-Greek Fire was originally developed by the Greeks, and in later periods used by the Byzantium Empire in their conflicts with the Caliphates of the Arab world.
-Greek Fire is mentioned by many historic sources, and was very effective at destroying enemy ships and infantry.
-The formula for Greek fire has been lost to history, but it is thought to be very similar in composition to modern day Napalm.
-There is historical evidence and sources, stating how Greek Fire was able to continue burning under water.
+Greek Fire was originally developed by the Greeks and in later periods used by the Byzantium Empire in their conflicts with the Caliphates of the Arab world.
+Greek Fire is mentioned by many historic sources and was very effective at destroying enemy ships and infantry.
+The formula for Greek fire has been lost to history, but it is thought to be very similar in composition to modern-day Napalm.
+There are historical evidence and sources, stating how Greek Fire was able to continue burning underwater.

 Greek fire was primary used in a defensive capacity, it was very useful in siege situations.
 There is also evidence suggesting that Greek fire stopped massive Viking raids in the 8th to 10th centuries.
 The devastation Greek Fire would have wreaked on a Viking armada would have been catastrophic.